 However, if we work with simulated sample paths, it is possible to create forecast distributions for the combination forecast as well.

-Now all four models and the combination are stored as empirical distributions, and we can plot prediction intervals for the combination forecast.
+Now all four models, including the combination, are stored as empirical distributions, and we can plot prediction intervals for the combination forecast, as shown in Figure 13.7.

 Lower is better, so the